a-feld/pytest-skippy/README.rst

 Automatically skip tests that don't need to run!

+Most tests that are run on a pull request don't actually exercise the changes that are made.
+By running all tests (even if those tests are not relevant), the test suite takes longer to complete and more machines may be needed to parallelize tests to cut down on test time.

-This library works with pytest to generate a complete import graph for your tests.
-If nothing in the import graph has changed (according to GIT), the test is skipped.
+*pytest-autoskip* detects which tests don't need to run by generating a complete import graph for your tests.
+If nothing in the import graph has changed (according to GIT), the test is skipped!
+This approach saves time (getting you test results faster) and money (using less machines for parallel builds)!

 Installation
 ############